 (I can still remember lying on my sofa one November afternoon, watching the sky slowly turn to dusk hour by hour.
 There, amidst the wreckage of my previous life, adrift with neither map nor compass, I knew that if my next breath were my last, no-one would find me.
 Fun times.)

 On the plus side, being utterly incapacitated, socially isolated and physically unable to do anything to distract yourself is a really efficient way to ensure you sit with yourself.

 Losing everything gave me the time and space (and the internet) to finally answer that life-long question directly: why DO people do the things they do?
 More urgently: Why do I do the things I do?

-Life’s still no rose garden but I feel incredibly grateful, especially when I get elbow-deep into what it means to be a spiritual being having an all-too-human experience.
+Life’s still no rose garden but I feel incredibly grateful for what HAS blossomed, especially when I get elbow-deep into what it means to be a spiritual being having an all-too-human experience.

-I’m now in Act Three (hero returns from a shitty time fighting/taming/rehoming demons and dragons, a bit older and bit knackered but ultimately wiser.
+I’m now in Act Three (hero returns from a lousy time fighting/taming/re-homing demons and dragons – a bit older and bit knackered, but ultimately wiser.
 Or something).